LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Preliminaries

 4, if the dependence path of agent $a_i$ contains neither the start nor the target of agent $a_j$, it suggests that $a_i$ and $a_j$ can be solved in different subproblems, and the order of solving them does not matter.

 It is worth noting that an agent's dependence path is not unique.
 By updating their dependence paths, we can alter the relationship between two agents (in implementation, we check for the existence of such paths rather than explicitly maintaining all agents' dependence paths).
-By changing the relationship between two agents, we can update the subproblems of a Multi-Agent Path Finding (MAPF) instance's decomposition.
-Although there is no direct method to ensure that agents' dependence paths correspond to smaller subproblems, we have proposed several approaches to encourage the generation of smaller subproblems; their details can be found in Section \ref{Methodology}.
+By changing the relationship between two agents, we can update the subproblems of a MAPF instance's decomposition.
+Considering that making an agent's dependence path avoid another agent might cause the path to pass through a third agent, and thus fail to generate smaller subproblems, we have no direct method to ensure that agents' dependence paths correspond to smaller subproblems, we have proposed several approaches to encourage the generation of smaller subproblems; their details can be found in Section \ref{Methodology}.